I’ll never forget my first group project at Johns Hopkins.

 Years later, I found the same principles to be true in my management consulting firms: the higher prestige the firm, the better the talent.
-The better the talent, the more we pushed each other to elevate.
+The better the talent, the more we pushed each other to level up.

-Top Achievers say that there are two big benefits of going to schools like Harvard:
+Top Achievers know that there are two big benefits of going to schools like Harvard:

 As humans, we tend to anchor our success to those around us.

 Someone making $50,000 a year is thrilled if everyone around him makes $25,000 a year, but miserable if everyone around him makes $100,000 a year.